micmejia/bible-dump/NKJV/Ecclesiastes/Eccl 8.md

 Where the word of a king _is, there is_ power; And who may say to him, "What are you doing?"

 ###### 5
-He who keeps his command will experience nothing harmful; And a wise man's heart [^b]discerns both time and judgment,
+He who keeps his command will experience nothing harmful; And a wise man's heart discerns both time and judgment,

 ###### 6
-Because for every matter there is a time and judgment, Though the misery of man [^c]increases greatly.
+Because for every matter there is a time and judgment, Though the misery of man increases greatly.

 ###### 7
 For he does not know what will happen; So who can tell him when it will occur?